Edward Norton

-Edward Harrison Norton (born August 18, 1969) is an American actor and filmmaker.
-He has received numerous awards and nominations, including a Golden Globe Award and three Academy Award nominations.

-Born in Boston and raised in Columbia, Maryland, Norton was drawn to theatrical productions at local venues as a child.
-After graduating from Yale College in 1991, he worked for a few months in Japan before moving to Manhattan to pursue an acting career.
-He gained immediate recognition and critical acclaim for his debut in Primal Fear (1996), which earned him a Golden Globe for Best Supporting Actor and an Academy Award nomination in the same category.
-His role as a reformed neo-Nazi in American History X (1998) earned him an Academy Award nomination for Best Actor.
+Edward Harrison Norton (born August 18, 1969) is an American actor, producer, director, and screenwriter.
+After graduating from Yale College in 1991 with a degree in history, he worked for a few months in Japan before moving to New York City to pursue an acting career.
+He gained recognition and critical acclaim for his debut in Primal Fear (1996), which earned him a Golden Globe for Best Supporting Actor and an Academy Award nomination in the same category.
+His role as a redeemed neo-Nazi in American History X (1998) earned him an Academy Award nomination for Best Actor.
 He also starred in the film Fight Club (1999), which garnered a cult following.

-Norton emerged as a filmmaker in the 2000s.
-He established the production company Class 5 Films in 2003, and was director or producer of the films Keeping the Faith (2000), Down in the Valley (2005), and The Painted Veil (2006).
-He continued to receive critical acclaim for his acting roles in films such as The Score (2001), 25th Hour (2002), The Illusionist (2006), Moonrise Kingdom (2012), and The Grand Budapest Hotel (2014).
+Norton established the production company Class 5 Films in 2003, and was director or producer of the films Keeping the Faith (2000), Down in the Valley (2005), and The Painted Veil (2006).
+He continued to receive praise for his acting roles in films such as The Score (2001), 25th Hour (2002), The Italian Job (2003), The Illusionist (2006), Moonrise Kingdom (2012), and The Grand Budapest Hotel (2014).
 His biggest commercial successes have been Red Dragon (2002), Kingdom of Heaven (2005), The Incredible Hulk (2008), and The Bourne Legacy (2012).
-For his role in the black comedy Birdman (2014), Norton earned another Academy Award nomination for Best Supporting Actor.
-Norton has since directed and acted in the crime film Motherless Brooklyn (2019), and starred in Glass Onion: A Knives Out Mystery (2022).
+For his roles as a haughty actor in Birdman (2014) and Pete Seeger in A Complete Unknown (2024), Norton earned further Academy Award nominations for Best Supporting Actor.
+He has also directed and acted in the crime film Motherless Brooklyn (2019) and starred in Glass Onion: A Knives Out Mystery (2022).

-Despite critical plaudits, Norton has gained notoriety for being difficult to work with, including incidents such as editing the final cuts and rewriting screenplays against the will of other producers.
-He is discreet about his personal life and has expressed no interest in being a celebrity.
-Besides acting and filmmaking, he is an environmental activist and social entrepreneur.
-He is a trustee of Enterprise Community Partners, a non-profit organization which advocates for affordable housing, and serves as president of the American branch of the Maasai Wilderness Conservation Trust.
+Norton is an environmental activist and social entrepreneur.
+He is a trustee of Enterprise Community Partners, a non-profit organization that advocates for affordable housing, and serves as president of the American branch of the Maasai Wilderness Conservation Trust.
 He is also the UN Goodwill Ambassador for Biodiversity.
-He is married to Canadian film producer Shauna Robertson, with whom he has two children.
-In March 2022, on the day of another sentencing of Russian opposition leader and political prisoner Alexei Navalny, Norton became the first celebrity sponsor of the international Anti-Corruption Foundation.